PART

 We hit ourselves.

-Reflexive pronouns are also used as a emphatic pronouns when they comes after a noun for the sake of emphasis.
+are also used as a emphatic pronouns when they comes after a noun for the sake

 E.g. He himself did it.